graphcommerce-org/graphcommerce/docs/content/framework/typography.md

 ## Changing font styles and font sizes

 Font styles are part of the global styles in /components/index.ts.
-Changes to font-size and other properties can be made here:
+Changes to font-size and few other properties can be made here:

 ```
   h1: {